tcrasset/Wave-propagation/README.md

 ### Compilation

+#### Locally
-To compile the program, run
+To compile the program and run it locally (on your machine), run the following commands in the terminal.

 ```
 mpicc project2_Delaunoy_Crasset*.c -std=c99 -lm -fopenmp -o waves